brandonscholten/website/blog/markdown/vscode_tutorial_local.md

     - Select the option to add a debug configuration![alt text](image-6.png)
     - Select the option for GCC

-2. Check that the path used to access the compiler is the same as the installaiton path from earlier.
+2. Check that the path used to access the compiler is the same as the installation path from earlier.
     - In the file explorer open .vscode > tasks.json
     - Ensure that the file path being used for "command" is the same as the installation path for MSYS2. ![alt text](image-7.png)